quellus/godot-tutorials/enemy avoider/README.md

         move_and_slide()
     ```
     - Every frame, the enemy gets the direction to the player and moves towards it using a similar method to the player controller
-5. Bring the Enemy scene into the main scene
+5. Bring the Enemy scene into the main scene, run the game and test that it chases the player

 # Creating an enemy spawner
+1. Delete the enemy from the scene as we will be spawning it in code
-1. Create a `Timer` node as a child of the root node in the main scene
+2. Create a `Timer` node as a child of the root node in the main scene
     1. Set `Wait Time` to 4s
     2. Make sure `Autostart` is false
     3. Set `Autostart` to true
-2. Add a script to the root node of the main scene
+3. Add a script to the root node of the main scene
     1. Attach the `timeout()` signal from the timer node to the new script
     2. At the top of the script, add `var enemy = preload("res://Enemy.tscn")`
     3. Inside the timeout function: